Speak Now marks next stage in Taylor Swift’s ambitious plan to reclaim masters

 Really can’t contain my excitement because… we’re adding 14 new shows to The Eras Tour.
 And I get to travel the world doing shows with @paramore!!
 Hayley and I have been friends since we were teens in Nashville and now we get to frolic around the UK/Europe next summer???
 I’m… pic.twitter.com/kl1aijxR2o— Taylor Swift (@taylorswift13) July 5, 2023

-On Thursday it was announced she was adding 14 more stops in the UK and Europe, including dates in London, Liverpool and Edinburgh, as well as three dates now in Dublin – June 28 to 30.
+On Thursday it was announced she was adding 14 more stops in the UK and Europe, including three dates now in Dublin – June 28 to 30.

 The US megastar was already due to play the Aviva Stadium in Dublin on June 28 and 29, but has now added a Sunday show.